amihai/codeinthemiddle/README.md

 The power of this method lies in using **AI only to create and edit the DSL code, and then relying on deterministic, non-AI methods to render the actual content**.

+This method came to my mind when I tried to generate some technical videos for a presentation.
+I used it and it really worked.
+I managed to generate short 15–20 second videos about Kubernetes and DevOps using ChatGPT and the prompt below.

 ## How It Works

 ### In ChatGPT